xinwenfu/tst-dht-lab--pcb-2/README.md

 ## Install the CP210x USB to UART Bridge VCP Driver

 1. Connect the ESP32 board to your computer via a micro USB cable.
-2. Install the USB to UART bridge driver on the host computer, which will run the guest Ubuntu VM.
-Note: Don’t start VirtualBox yet if installed.
+2. Install the USB to UART bridge driver on the host computer, which will run the guest Ubuntu VM. **Note**: Don’t start VirtualBox yet if installed.
     - Windows host: Install [the CP210x USB to UART Bridge VCP Drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) (CP210x Universal Windows Driver) for Windows.
 After installation, under Ports within the Windows Device Manger, you shall see Silicon Labs CP210x USB to UART Bridge (COMx), where x may be different at different computers.
     - macOS host: It appears macOS has the appropriate driver installed already.
 When the IoT kit is plugged in a USB port of a Mac computer, within Terminal, run ls /dev/*. /dev/cu.usbserial-0001 or similar shall be seen.
 When unplugged, the device disappears.
       - If there is no /dev/cu.usbserial-0001, please install [CP210x USB to UART Bridge VCP Drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) (CP210x VCP Mac OSX Driver).